 Keep your devices safe while traveling

-Wherever you roam this winter break, C&IT wishes you a safe and happy holiday season.
+Wherever you roam, C&IT hopes you travel safe and have a great time.
 The Research & Education Networks Information Sharing & Analysis Center has some tips to keep your information secure at home and abroad:

 - Be aware of your surroundings and only carry the items you need.